MrStarbird/PStar4-Randomizer/Readme.txt

 5. Thanks

 1. Version History

+v1.2.1 - Nov.
+14, 2017
+-Fixed a bug where Open Armor option wasn't working on Phantasm Robe, Algo Ring, Mahlay Ring, and would prevent Reflect Robe from being equipped.

 v1.2 - Nov.
 10, 2017
 -Cleaned up the UI, removed and consolidated a few options into one.
 Enemy HP/Meseta/XP sliders have been removed for simpler design.